Add your promotional text...

 • Have the intention that the time you set aside for you to practice Shaking Medicine is sacred as you are making a conscious choice to shed the old and cultivate health and wellbeing.

-• Focus on breath, feeling, and sensations during therapeutic tremoring as opposed to being caught in the analytical logical thinking mind.
+• Do your best to focus on breath, feeling, and sensations during therapeutic tremoring as opposed to being caught in the analytical logical thinking mind.
+When your mind wonders gently bring it back without any judgement.

 • Pause if distracted or uncomfortable, resuming when ready.